cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Random Oracles {#rom}

-A random oracle onto an elliptic curve can be instantiated using some general constructions.
-For example, Brier et al. {{BCIMRT10}} proved a construction that requires a scalar point multiplication, however this approach turns hashing into an expensive operation.
+Brier et al. {{BCIMRT10}} describe two generic constructions that give a hash function approximating a random oracle.
+Farashahi et al. {{FFSTV13}}
-A more efficient method to get a random oracle was given by Farashahi et al. [FFSTV13] and is defined as follows
+and Tibouchi and Kim {{TK17}} refine this analysis.
+In particular, Farashahi et al. show that summing two independent evaluations of any of the deterministic endings of {{encodings}} suffices to approximate a random oracle to an elliptic curve.
+In other words:

 ~~~
    hash2curveRO(alpha) = f(H0(alpha)) + f(H1(alpha))
 ~~~

-where f: F -> E is a deterministic encoding function; and H0 and H1 are hash functions modeled as random oracles mapping bitstrings to elements in a field F.
+where f: F -> E is a deterministic encoding, and H0 and H1 are hash functions (modeled as random oracles) mapping strings to elements of F.

-## Interface
+## Implementation

-Using the deterministic encodings from {{encodings}}, the random oracle recommended is instantiated as
+To instantiate a random oracle from the encodings of {{encodings}}, compute the following:

 ~~~
  hash2curveRO(alpha) = map2curve( alpha || I2OSP(0, 1) )
                      + map2curve( alpha || I2OSP(1, 1) )
 ~~~

-where the addition operation is performed as a point addition on the curve.
+where the addition operations corresponds to point addition on the target elliptic curve.

 # Suites for Hashing {#suites}